Ukraine: Agro-Industrial Poultry Farm

 History

 Since construction of the Vinnytsia Poultry Farm began in 2010, local community members have repeatedly raised concerns about inadequate information and negative impacts from the mega-farm.
 For many years, these concerns have largely gone unaddressed.
-In Olyanytsya, villagers have long been demanding an investigation into reduced water levels in wells and a bypass road and other measures to reduce vibrations, odor and dust caused by heavy vehicle traffic through their main road, as well as compensation for related damage to buildings.
-MHP agreed years ago to build a bypass, but the road is still not complete, although construction of other MHP facilities has moved forward on schedule, leaving villagers feeling de-prioritized.
+In Olyanytsya, villagers have long been demanding an investigation into reduced water levels in wells and measures to address the impacts from road vibrations, odor, and dust caused by heavy vehicle traffic through their main road, as well as compensation for related damage to buildings.
+MHP agreed from the start of its operations to build a bypass road, but when a road was finally completed in 2018, its narrow design and low vehicle capacity has left some villagers questioning its adequacy as many large trucks doing business with MHP continue to prefer the road through the village.

 Community members from the village of Kleban have raised concerns about MHP’s practice of storing manure in open fields for extended periods.
 They have repeatedly requested the company to build natural barriers around its poultry houses to minimize dust and odor impacts.
 Again, MHP agreed to this demand many years ago, yet has failed to honor those promises.
 Similarly, community members in Zaozerne, who have raised the need for more information and better consultation on the environmental impacts of MHP operations, such as pesticide spraying, and on the cumulative impacts of having so many farming facilities surrounding their village, are still waiting for their concerns to be addressed.

 Community members across multiple villages complain that they have not been properly consulted about MHP’s operations, and therefore cannot be sure of their impacts.
-MHP has made some improvements over the past year, including by developing a new Stakeholder Engagement Plan and disclosing environmental assessment documents for a few of its planned Phase 2 facilities, however many villagers continue to feel that public meetings do not allow an opportunity for real dialogue about these concerns.
+MHP has made some improvements during its Phase 2 expansions, including by developing a new Stakeholder Engagement Plan and disclosing environmental assessment documents for a few of its planned Phase 2 facilities, however many villagers continue to feel that public meetings do not allow an opportunity for real dialogue about these concerns.

 “… a former village head explained how public hearings did take place, but that people were informed when it was already too late to influence the project.
 While villagers were informed about the company’s intentions, they did not have a say in the details of the project.” – SOMO, Chicken Run